aroute/roct/README.md

 # Remote OCP Container Terminal (ROCT)

-This solution uses an Ubuntu container image to build a remote environment with command line tools from several cloud vendors: IBM® Cloud, Red Hat® OpenShift®, Kubectl, Helm, etc.
+This solution uses a pre-configured Ubuntu container image to build a remote environment with command line tools from several cloud vendors: IBM® Cloud, Red Hat® OpenShift®, Kubectl, Helm, etc.

 The primary goal of this solution is to use Microsoft Visual Studio Code's Remote Container extension to run a remote container in an OpenShift cluster.